dnschneid/crouton/README.md

   6. Exit the chroot by logging out of Xfce.

 ### With encryption!
-  1. Add the -e parameter when you run crouton to create an encrypted chroot.
+  1. Add the `-e` parameter when you run crouton to create an encrypted chroot.
   2. You can get some extra protection on your chroot by storing the decryption key separately from the place the chroot is stored.
-Use the -k parameter to specify a file or directory to store the keys in (such as a USB drive or SD card) when you create the chroot.
+Use the `-k` parameter to specify a file or directory to store the keys in (such as a USB drive or SD card) when you create the chroot.
 Beware that if you lose this file, your chroot will not be decryptable.
+That's kind of the point, of course.

+### Hey now, Ubuntu 12.04 is pretty old; I'm young and hip
+  1. The `-r` parameter specifies which distro you want to use.
+  2. Run `sh -e ~/Downloads/crouton -r list` to list the recognized releases and which distros they belong to.

+### I don't always use Linux, but when I do, I use CLI
+  1. You can save a chunk of space by ditching X and just installing command-line tools using `-t core` or `-t cli-extra`
+  2. Enter the chroot in as many crosh shells as you want simultaneously using `sudo enter-chroot`
+  3. Use the [Crosh Window](http://goo.gl/eczLT) extension to keep Chromium OS from eating standard keyboard shortcuts.

+### A new version of crouton came out; my chroot is therefore obsolete and sad
+  1. Check for updates, download the latest version, and see what's new by running `croutonversion -u -d -c` from the chroot (run `croutonversion -h` to see what those parameters actually do).
+  2. Exit the chroot and run `sudo sh -e ~/Downloads/crouton -t xfce -u` (substitute xfce for whichever targets you want to update).
+  3. You can use this with `-e` to encrypt a non-encrypted chroot, but make sure you don't interrupt the operation.

+### A backup a day keeps the price-gouging data restoration services away
+  1. `sudo edit-chroot -b chrootname` backs up your chroot to a timestamped tarball to the current directory.
+Chroots are named either via the `-n` parameter when created or by the release name if -n was not specified.
+  2. `sudo edit-chroot -r chrootname` restores the chroot from the most recent timestamped tarball.
+You can explicitly specify the tarball with `-f`

+*Unlike with Chromium OS, the data in your chroot isn't synced to the cloud.*

+### This chroot's name/location/password/existence sucks.
+How to fix?
+  1. Check out the `edit-chroot` command; it likely does what you need it to do.
+  2. If you set a Chromium OS root password, you can change it with `sudo chromeos-setdevpasswd`
+  3. You can change the password inside your chroot with `passwd`

-### You want to make a bootstrap tarball and create a chroot from that
+### I want to install the chroot to another location
+  1. Use `-p` to specify the directory in which to install the chroot and scripts.
+Be sure to quote or escape spaces.
+  2. When entering the chroot, either specify the full path of the enter-chroot or start* scripts (i.e. `sudo sh -e /path/to/enter-chroot`), or use the `-c` parameter to explicitly specify the chroots directory.

+### Downloading bootstrap files over and over again is a waste of time
-  1. Download `crouton`.
+  1. Download `crouton`
   2. Open a shell (Ctrl+Alt+T, type `shell` and hit enter) and run `sudo sh -e ~/Downloads/crouton -d -f ~/Downloads/mybootstrap.tar.bz2`
   3. You can then create chroots using the tarball by running